Ovechkin scores game-winner as Capitals sweep Devils 3-2

 Devils forward Nikita Gusev had failed to get off a shot in close in a 1-on-1 against Samsonov seconds earlier.

+“He was hard charging.
+He was skating.
+He was looking to find lanes,” said Laviolette, who gave Ovechkin a maintenance day on Friday.
+“He was looking to bring pucks to the net, and when that happens good things will happen.”

-Samonsov, who was making his first NHL start since Jan.
-17 because of COVID-19, was beaten between the arm and body on both goals.
+Samsonov, who was making his first NHL start since Jan.
+17, was beaten between the arm and body on both goals.
 Maltsev gave New Jersey an early 1-0 lead and Shrangovich tied it less than a minute after Backstrom scored his team-high 10th.

 Vrana scored his second in as many games to tie it 1-all in the first period.